 A Windows minidump is a small file that is saved to your computer each time the computer stops unexpectedly, for example when you get a BSoD.
-These file is stored in the C:\Windows\minidump or C:\Winnt\minidump directory depending on your version of Windows and have file name such as "Mini030409-01.dmp".
+This file is stored in the C:\Windows\minidump or C:\Winnt\minidump directory depending on your version of Windows.
+An example of a file name could be "Mini030409-01.dmp".
 In this example, 03 is the month, 04 the day, 09 the year, and -01 the number of the dump file.

 How to view the Windows minidump

 The Windows minidump files can be read using the dumpchk utility, included with Windows 2000 and the Windows XP support tools.
 For more information, see our dumpchk command reference.

 What does a Windows minidump look like?

 Customizing the Microsoft Windows minidump settings

 To customize how Windows handles and creates the minidump, follow the steps below.

 - In the System Properties window, click the Advanced tab.

 - Click the Settings button under Startup and Recovery.

 - In this window, you can change where this file is saved and how big of dump you want.
 Changing the size of this dump can be helpful if you're encountering a frequent error and the small dump is not giving you all the information you need.